Picosecond Precision Heavy-Ion Detector for {\Lambda} Hypernuclei Lifetime Studies: Heavy-Ion Detector Concept and Design

-The main challenge lies in distinguishing delayed SEs associated with hypernuclear decay from the overwhelming background of prompt SEs generated directly by the primary beam or by prompt nuclear reactions.
-In the case of heavy hypernuclei, this separation is significantly simplified: the decay of a $\Lambda$ hyperon within such a nucleus induces nuclear fission, producing two fission fragments emitted nearly back-to-back (at ~180$^\circ$).
-Each of these fragments generates $\sim$100 SEs upon crossing the target surface.
-This SE yield is roughly two orders of magnitude higher than that of a typical primary beam particle.
-The ratio of delayed and instantaneous secondary electrons associated with prompt fission of nuclei induced by the primary particles will be determined by the probability of the formation of hypernuclei in nuclear reactions.
-In the case of interactions of 3~GeV pions and protons with an emulsion, this is about 0.09 percent~\cite{hyperfragments_1958} and ~2 percent in the case of interactions of 1.5~GeV photons with Bi~\cite{bi_photofission_phys_atom_nucl_2010}.
+The main challenge lies in distinguishing delayed secondary electrons (SEs) associated with hypernuclear decay from the overwhelming background of prompt SEs generated directly by the primary beam or by prompt nuclear reactions.
+In the case of heavy hypernuclei, this separation is significantly simplified.
+The decay of a $\Lambda$ hyperon in a heavy nucleus induces nuclear fission, producing two fragments emitted nearly back-to-back ($\sim$180$^\circ$).
+SE yield from each fragment is orders of magnitude larger than the one from a typical primary beam particle.
+This large SE yield difference and the back-to-back emission geometry allows to use collimation and coincidence requirement between the two detector arms to provide strong suppression of uncorrelated prompt background (see more details in \ref{sec:yields}).

 By selecting an appropriate position-sensitive detector (PSD), the system can be made selectively insensitive to prompt SEs, which arrive at a fixed time with respect to the beam bunch, and hence strike a specific position on the PSD.
-A $\sim$100~ps length shielding, which corresponds to 18-degree sector (figure~\ref{fig:pos_sens_det_schema}) for 500~MHz scanning case, could be placed in front of the PSD.
-This will absorb most of the promptly produced SEs and prevent the MCPs from rapid degradation.
+A $\sim$100~ps length shielding, which corresponds to 18-degree sector (figure~\ref{fig:pos_sens_det_schema}) for the 500~MHz scanning case, could be placed in front of the PSD.
+This shield will absorb the majority of promptly produced SEs and prevent rapid degradation of the MCPs.
 The lifetime distribution will then be accurately reconstructed from the detected low rate delayed events that fall outside the shielded phase region.
 The reference zero-time point can be determined under low beam intensity conditions and subsequently shifted, using a phase shifter, to the center of the shielded sector.

 For environments with a substantial radiation background near the beam axis, which could affect PSD and electronics performance, an extended-length RF Timer configuration is proposed.
 SIMION~8 simulations (section~\ref{sec:montecarlo}) demonstrate that with optimized geometry, secondary electrons can be transported over a 1-meter drift distance without significant transit time spread increase, maintaining sufficient detection efficiency.